dsyer/presos/decks/spring-boot-intro.md

 * Always use the context class loader (`ClassLoader.getSystemClassLoader()` will fail)

 > You don't need to use it, consider shade or a classic WAR

-## Building a WAR

-We like launchable JARs, but you can still use WAR format if you prefer.
-Spring Boot Tools take care of repackaging a WAR to make it executable.

-If you want a WAR to be deployable (in a "normal" container), then you need to use `SpringBootServletInitializer` instead of or as well as `SpringApplication`.

 ## Testing with Spring Test (MVC)